sai-krishna-msk/FaceRecognition/README.md

 You can go to final face recognition folder in the repo to implement it (by training it to your face and testing it out)

 ### API:
-I have wrapped this model as an api, so that we can serve it on different platforms you can chekck that out [here](https://github.com/sai-krishna-msk/FaceRecognition-API)
+I have wrapped this model as an API, so that we can serve it on different platforms you can check that out [here](https://github.com/sai-krishna-msk/FaceRecognition-API)